 - How To Fix Disk Errors with Check Disk Utility (CHKDSK)

 - [Fix] DNS Server not Responding On windows 10/8.1/7

-- Windows 10 Start menu Troubleshooter results Tile Database Is Corrupt?
-Here how to fix
+- Windows 10 Start menu Troubleshooter result Tile Database Is Corrupt?
+Here is how to fix

 - How to repair missing or corrupted system files windows 10